marichards/DS_Pipelines/README.md

 For general EDA plotting, I prefer to use the Seaborn library.
 This notebook contains a wide variety of different plots that come in handy for exploring and visualizing data sets

+## Matplotlib

+Though Seaborn is a really nice tool, it's not necessarily as flexible as I'd like for certain tasks.
+Using Matplotlib lends a greater degree of control over plotting and I've found myself using it much more recently.
+Thus, this notebook contains similar info to the Seaborn notebook, but done with the base library.

 ## Cleaning

 Various examples for cleaning data, including but not limited to: